-According to Rocket Mortgage: “A mortgage note is the document that you sign at the end of your home closing.
+According to Rocket Mortgage: “A mortgage note is a document that you sign at the end of your home closing.
 It contains all the terms of the agreement between the borrower and the lender and accurately reflects all the terms of the mortgage.
 In other words, when you buy a home, the mortgage note is the document that states how you’ll repay your loan, and it uses your home as collateral.
 Read on for more information on what a mortgage note is and how your repayment plan affects who owns it.”

 The Founder of Marvelous Maids, Kellogg MBA, ex-Deloitte Consultant, and Active Real Estate Investor, Hereford Johnson III believes that the popular Real Estate Investing forum, Bigger Pockets, explains note investing best: ” investors purchase the secured debt and become the lender, after which they are entitled to receive payments from the borrower.
-Generally speaking, note investors purchase notes at a discount to the remaining principal balance”
+Generally speaking, note investors purchase notes at a discount to the remaining principal balance.”

 Now, for ease of calculation of this example, let’s say that you do not finance taking over this loan, and pay the bank $200K in cash.
-You now have spent $200K for an asset worth $300K (pending the borrower defaults), and if the borrower does not default, they will end up paying you $35K plus interest over time ($235K [the original debt] – $200K [what you paid for the note]).
+You now have spent $200K for an asset worth $300K (pending the borrower defaults).
+And then if the borrower does not default, they will end up paying you $35K plus interest over time $235K [the original debt] – $200K [what you paid for the note]).

-We would like to thank Seascape Capital in the inspiration of this blog post
+We would like to thank Seascape Capital in the inspiration of this blog post.